 There have been a number of legislative and regulatory proposals to change the healthcare system in the United States and in some foreign jurisdictions that could affect our ability to sell any future products profitably.
 These legislative and regulatory changes may negatively impact the reimbursement for any future products, following approval.
 The availability of generic treatments may also substantially reduce the likelihood of reimbursement for any future products, including brincidofovir.
 The application of user fees to generic drug products will likely expedite the approval of additional generic drug treatments.
 We expect to experience pricing pressures in connection with the sale of brincidofovir and any other product candidate that we develop, due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional legislative changes.
 In addition, there may be significant delays in obtaining reimbursement for approved products, and coverage may be more limited than the purposes for which the product is approved by the FDA or regulatory authorities in other countries.
 Moreover, eligibility for reimbursement does not imply that any product will be paid for in all cases or at a rate that covers our costs, including research, development, manufacture, sale and distribution.
-Interim payments for new products, if applicable, may also not be sufficient to cover our costs and may not be made permanent.
-Payment rates may vary according to the use of the product and the clinical setting in which it is used, may be based on payments allowed for lower cost products that are already reimbursed, and may be incorporated into existing payments for other services.
+Interim payments for new product and the clinical setting in which it is used, may be based on payments allowed for lower cost products that are already reimbursed, and may be incorporated into existing payments for other services.
 Net prices for products may be reduced by mandatory discounts or rebates required by government healthcare programs or private payers and by any future relaxation of laws that presently restrict imports of products from countries where they may be sold at lower prices than in the United States.
 Third-party payers often rely upon Medicare coverage policy and payment limitations in setting their own reimbursement policies.